lowercaseonly/the_cartesian/README.md

  - Parametrization is used whenever possible.
 For example, the exact printing area can be specified by three individual parameters

-### The X Axis
+### The Portal (X-Axis)
-The X axis (also referred to as the *portal*) consists of the main structural, rectangular frame on which two pairs of linear guide rails carry a common rod.
+The X-Axis (also referred to as `portal`) consists of the main structural, rectangular frame build from T-slotted (aluminum) profiles.
+On this frame, two pairs of linear guide rails are mounted which commonly carry another T-slotted profile (the bridge).
+Each pair of guide rails is driven by a dedicated motor.

+### The Bridge (Y-Axis)
+The Y-Axis (also referred to as `bridge`) consists of a one T-slotted profile on which two two linear guild rails are mounted.
+The bridge is driven by one motor which is mounted to two T-Slots.

+### The Column (Z-Axis)
+The Z-Axis (also referred to as `column`) consists of a plate, mounted to two linear guide rails that carries the end-effector.

 ## License
 The content of this repository is licensed under the terms of the `MIT license`.